HingOng/HingOng.github.io/_portfolio/portfolio-3.md

 Broader Impact
 ====

 The accepted paper gives insight into how convective clouds can change a weather system because, generally, the balanced part of the change stays in the weather system while the unbalanced part disperses with gravity waves.
+It explains how convective clouds can lead to inertial or symmetric instability because the diabatic tilting can change the sign of PV.
 Such insight may lead to improvement in weather prediction.

 Video
 ====